TechseriesBNX/Navigating-Apple/README.md

 # Navigating-Apple

-These are the bookmarks used in the Navigating Apple session.
+These links are an overview of very useful links on the public facing webpages of Apple for enterprise and education admins.

-All links are public facing websites and documents.
+The 3rd party links listed are found & provided by the community.
-The 3rd parties listed are not endorsed by Apple or the team, just found to be interesting for people using Apple devices in an enterprise environment.
+They are found to be interesting for people using Apple devices in an enterprise environment.